JurgenR/aioslsk/docs/source/MESSAGES.rst

 RoomSearch (Code 120)
 ---------------------

 Perform a search query on all users in the given room, this can only be performed if the room was joined first.
-The server will send a :ref:`FileSearch` to every user in that room
+The server will send a :ref:`FileSearch` to every user in the requested room

 :Code: 120 (0x78)
 :Status: USED